PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Related Work

-\paragraph{Filtering.} For the pretraining corpus, manually detecting and filtering out/revising the corpus can offer high-quality corpus, which is ideal for training privacy-preserving LLMs \citep{Hoffmann2022AnEA, Villalobos2022WillWR}.
+\paragraph{Filtering.} For the pretraining corpus, manually detecting and filtering out/revising the corpus can offer high-quality corpus, which is ideal for training privacy-preserving LLMs \citep{Hoffmann2022AnEA, Villalobos2022WillWR, lukas2023analyzing}.
 Nevertheless, it is infeasible to process billions of tokens manually in practice.
 Another solution is using automated tools to filter out all sensitive content (e.g. names, addresses, phone numbers) from the pretraining corpus.
-Automated filters make it possible to go over pretraining datasets, however, simply removing or masking the PII tokens can cause information loss or inconsistency in the corpus \citep{Welbl2021ChallengesID}.
+Automated filters make it possible to go over pretraining datasets.
+However, simply removing or masking the PII tokens (i.e., PII scrubbing) can cause information loss or inconsistency in the corpus \citep{Welbl2021ChallengesID}.
 Though filters can \emph{`clean'} datasets, they reduce the diversity in the corpus, which further negatively impacts the robustness of LLMs \citep{Hendrycks2019UsingSL}.
 Another solution is adding content filters on top of the existing LMs to control the content generation process \citep{Xu2020RecipesFS}.
 Even so, carefully designed cases (e.g. prompts) can still trigger some undesired behaviors of large LMs \citep{Gehman2020RealToxicityPromptsEN, Ziegler2022AdversarialTF}.
 However, directly removing PII from the training corpus poses a dilemma.
 While it ensures the elimination of sensitive data, it also potentially weakens the LLMs by stripping them of crucial knowledge.
 The mere act of omitting data can inadvertently hamper the model's capacity to process and understand certain contexts.
 Context-awareness is fundamental when considering privacy protection and what data to shield.
-Direct filtering without understanding the context can thus be misleading and ineffective.